-Your experience of Jordanian people is likely to be that they are, almost without exception, decent, honest, respectful and courteous.
-It seems only right that you should return some of that respect by showing a grasp of some basic aspects of Jordanian, Arab and Muslim culture.
+Your experience of Jordanian people and is likely to be that they are, almost without exception, decent, honest, respectful and courteous.
+It seems only right that you should return some of that respect by showing a grasp of some basic aspects of Jordanian customs, Arab and Muslim culture.

 If it’s possible to generalize, the three things that most annoy local people about foreign tourists in Jordan are immodest dress, public displays of affection and lack of social respect.
 In this section we try to explain why, and how to avoid causing upset.